aantron/dream/example/a-log/README.md

 26.03.21 21:25:19.464                  WARN REQ 2 Raising an exception!
 ```

+Note that this is on `stderr`.
 As you can see, the functions take
 [`Printf`-style format strings](https://caml.inria.fr/pub/docs/manual-ocaml/libref/Printf.html),
 so you can quickly print values of various types to the log.